Data Access Tools

 campaigns | Full campaign details including email content and recipients |

-subscribers | Subscriber profile and status |
+subscribers | Subscriber profile with custom fields, engagement score and group memberships |

 email_templates | Full template content |